-Margaret writes about aspects of spiraling out in personal and spiritual evolution while raising her son in partnership as a self-directed, whole life learner without school.
+Margaret writes about aspects of spiraling out in personal and spiritual evolution while raising her son in partnership as a self-directed, whole life learner without school at The Higher Process.
 Her writing has been published by Life Learning Magazine and Mother Support News for the World Association of Breastfeeding Action.
 She offers unique fine art prints of her original paintings and photos for discerning collectors that make a statement and promote reflection, defined by intuitive symbolism, abstraction, and a dynamic process.

 I embrace that art is life, and life is art, given the canon of quantum reality that connections are everything.
 Exponential concepts motivate me to create from a space of intrinsic self-reflection.